-- 15. The House of Lords Commissioner for Standards investigates alleged breaches of this Code.
-Any such investigation is conducted in accordance with the procedures set out in the Guide to the Code of Conduct for Members of the House of Lords, mutatis mutandis. - 16.
-Members' staff shall co-operate at all stages with any investigation into their conduct, or that of their sponsoring member, by or under the authority of the House. - 17.
-The Commissioner shall publish a report into any breach of the Code resolved by remedial action except where she considers this to be disproportionate to the breach.
-In the event of the Commissioner not producing a report in such circumstances, the Commissioner will typically inform the relevant sponsoring member of the complaint, her finding and any action agreed.
-Where remedial action is not appropriate or agreed, the Commissioner will report to the Conduct Committee. - 18.
-The Conduct Committee shall consider reports by the Commissioner into alleged breaches of this Code in accordance with the procedures set out in the Guide to the Code of Conduct for Members of the House of Lords, mutatis mutandis. - 19.
+- 17. The House of Lords Commissioners for Standards investigate alleged breaches of this Code.
+Any such investigation is conducted in accordance with the procedures set out in the Guide to the Code of Conduct for Members of the House of Lords, amended as necessary according to the circumstances. - 18.
+Members' staff shall co-operate at all stages with any investigation into their conduct, or that of their sponsoring member, by or under the authority of the House. - 19.
+The Commissioners shall publish a report into any breach of the Code resolved by remedial action except where they consider this to be disproportionate to the breach.
+In the event of the Commissioners not producing a report in such circumstances, they will typically inform the relevant sponsoring member of the complaint, their finding and any action agreed.
+Where remedial action is not appropriate or agreed, the Commissioners will report to the Conduct Committee.

+- 20. The Conduct Committee shall consider reports by the Commissioners into alleged breaches of this Code and any appeals against findings or sanctions in accordance with the procedures set out in the Guide to the Code of Conduct for Members of the House of Lords, amended as necessary to ensure fairness and natural justice. - 21.
 The Conduct Committee shall publish a report of its findings except where it considers this to be disproportionate to the breach.
-In the event of the Conduct Committee not producing a report in such circumstances, the Committee will typically inform the relevant sponsoring member of the complaint, its finding and any action taken. - 20.
-Where a member's staff is found in breach of this Code and the case is not suitable for remedial action to be agreed between the Commissioner and the individual (or between the Commissioner and the member), the sanctions that may apply include: - suspension of the individual's pass; - withdrawal of the individual's pass; - cancellation of the individual's email account. - 21.
-The Conduct Committee may impose sanctions on members' staff on its own authority and without recourse to the House.
+In the event of the Conduct Committee not producing a report in such circumstances, the Committee will typically inform the relevant sponsoring member of the complaint, its finding and any action taken. - 22.
+Where a report is not published by either the Commissioners or the Conduct Committee, the confidentiality of the proceedings must be respected by those party to the investigation indefinitely.
+Either party may apply to the Conduct Committee to lift the confidentiality requirement by reason of exceptional circumstances. - 23.
+Where a member's staff is found in breach of this Code and the case is not suitable for remedial action to be agreed between the Commissioner and the individual, the sanctions that may apply include: - suspension of the individual's pass; - cancellation of the individual's pass; - cancellation of the individual's network account; - requirement to attend training; - denial or restriction of access to facilities and services. - 24.
+The Conduct Committee may impose sanctions on members' staff on its own authority and without recourse to the House. - 25.
+Members' staff must comply with any sanction imposed by the Conduct Committee.
+Any failure to do so shall constitute a breach of the Code of Conduct.

-- 22. Nothing in this Code affects the right of Black Rod or the Yeoman Usher to remove a pass at any time for security-related or other reasons. - 23.
+- 26. Nothing in this Code affects the right of Black Rod or the Yeoman Usher to remove a pass at any time for security-related or other reasons. - 27.
 Nothing in this Code affects the right of the Parliamentary Digital Service to cancel an email account at any time for security-related or other reasons.